N214/federated-monitoring/README.md

   - kubens

 ## Deploy two kind cluster
-For the sake of the demo, we need two kind cluster and has communication between them.
-Networking configuration is not part of the focus here, so I have decided to use a easy solution with submariner but there should be a cleaner setup with kind directly.
+For the sake of the demo, we need two kind clusters that has communication between them.
+Networking configuration is not part of the focus here, so I have decided to use a easy solution with Submariner but there should be a cleaner setup with kind directly.

 `https://submariner.io/getting-started/quickstart/kind/#deploy-kind-with-submariner-locally`